romanzdk/tech-demo-python-packaging/README.md

     [tool.setuptools.package-dir]
     helloworldcli = 'src/helloworldcli'

 The first three lines specifing the `[build-system]`.
-In this demo it is the often used `setuptools`.
+In this demo it is the widely used `setuptools`.
 The section `[tools.setuptools.package-dir]` do point to the location of the package files.
 And `helloworldterminal` in section `[project.scripts]` do name the executable of that package.

 [[terminal_helloworld.gif]]

 ## Demo 01 variant "hatch"

 A lot of alterntive build-systems do exists and can be used.
 The differences and use cases can not be covered here.
-Using [`hatch`](https://hatch.pypa.io) just ilustrates how to setup a build-backend in the `pyproject.toml`.
+Using [`hatch`](https://hatch.pypa.io) just ilustrates how to setup an alternative build-backend in the `pyproject.toml`.
+The usage of `pip` do not change.

     [build-system]
     requires = ['hatchling']